 To combat AMR, all levels of government and society must work together aggressively and collaboratively.
 According to the World Health Organisation (WHO), antibiotic resistance is among the top ten worldwide public health concerns.
-Realizing the situations the World Health Assembly formulated Global Action Plan on antimicrobial resistance (GAP-AMR) in 2015, and urged member states to prepare their Action Plans to align with GAP-AMR(WHO Evaluation Office, 2021) The report analyzes the second tripartite self-assessment survey, reflecting progress across various sectors in addressing antimicrobial resistance (AMR).
+Realizing the situations the World Health Assembly formulated global action plan on antimicrobial resistance (GAP-AMR) in 2015, and urged member states to prepare their Action Plans to align with GAP-AMR(WHO Evaluation Office, 2021) The report analyzes the second tripartite self-assessment survey, reflecting progress across various sectors in addressing antimicrobial resistance (AMR).
 Out of 194 WHO Member States, 154 responded, showing sustained progress since 2017 in developing national action plans for AMR.
-While 93 countries reported having a plan and 51 are in the developmental phase, additional countries have made progress, totaling to 100 countries with national plans (World Health Organisation, 2018).
+While 93 countries reported having a plan and 51 are in the developmental phase, additional countries have made progress, totaling to 100 countries with national plans.
+(World Health Organisation, 2018) In 2017 India develop country specific action plans which is National Action Plans of India (NAP-AMR).
 Following the GAP-AMR and NAP-AMR India implemented there are different series of actions and interventions undertaken since long in the states of India.
 These NAP-India facilitates towards implementing other SAPs.
 There are lots of similarities and few variations are present in all the SAPs.
-There are some area which focuses elaborately and few areas which have emphasized more (Ranjalkar & Chandy, 2019).
-This study mainly focuses on policy and governance aspects, implementation aspects, monitoring and evaluation aspects and one health approach aspects.
+There are some area which focuses elaborately and few areas which have emphasized more.(Ranjalkar& Chandy, 2019) This study mainly focuses on Policy and Governance aspects, implementation aspects, monitoring and evaluation aspects and one health approach aspects.

 The establishment of governance mechanisms is pivotal for effective plan execution.
 The NAP-AMR sets forth clearly defined committees, but the state plans demonstrate a decentralized approach, each with its own designated committees catering to regional needs.
-The engagement of diverse stakeholders in Kerala's SAP-spanning various sectors underscores a more integrated and locally informed approach to governance, potentially enhancing ownership and effectiveness in implementation.
+The engagement of diverse stakeholders in Kerala's SAP-spanning various sectors-underscores a more integrated and locally informed approach to governance, potentially enhancing ownership and effectiveness in implementation.
 In order to effectively address the worldwide problem of antimicrobial resistance, it is imperative to strike a balance between the benefits and drawbacks of binding and non-binding methods, while uniting around common ideals.
-The Global Action Plan conceptualized by the World Health Organization (WHO) and similar action plans by the Food and Agricultural Organization (FAO) and the World Organization for Animal Health (OIE), identify five areas of essential global collective action to address AMR:
+The Global Action Plan conceptualized by the World Health Organization, WHO, and similar action plans by the Food and Agricultural Organization, FAO and the World Organization for Animal Health, OIE, identify five areas of essential global collective action to address AMR: